Mesoscopic formulas of linear and angular momentum fluxes: balance laws at Microscopic level and at mesoscopic, ``cell" , level

-We first make precise what we call ``cellular'' structure.
-We are interested in the three-dimensional packing of closed compartments, which we call ``cells."
-We distinguish each cell by an index, $i$.
-We assume that there is no interior free surfaces of these cells, being different from packed granular media.
-The size and shape of the cell can be distributed around typical ones.
-We denote by $\vec{r}_i$ the center of volume of the $i$th cell.
+We distinguish each cell by an index, $i$. {We assume that there is no interior free surfaces of these cells, unlike packed granular media.} We denote by $\vec{r}_i$ the center of volume of the $i$-th cell.
 We also denote by $\Omega_i$ the space occupied by the $i$-th cell.
 The border of this volume, $\partial\Omega_i,$ needs not to be of polyhedral shapes, and the number of the immediate neighbor cells for each cell need not to be the same for all the cells.

-To any spatial domain $\Omega,$ either large or small, we can associate its "closure" domain, which we denote by $\tilde{\Omega},$ as the union of $\Omega_i$ of those cells whose center belong to $\Omega.$ In equation, it reads
+To any spatial domain $\Omega,$ either large or small, we can associate its ``closure'' domain, which we denote by $\tilde{\Omega},$ as the union of $\Omega_i$ of those cells whose center belong to $\Omega.$ In equation, it reads

 or schematically it looks like Fig.~\ref{fig:Omegas}.